atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 An atServer is where an atSign user's personal data should be stored.
 One interacts with an atServer using the verbs exposed by the protocol.

-An atServer should have 4 major sub components:
+An atServer should have 4 major subcomponents:

 1. Key Store
 2. Commit Log